Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** A region that is far from the cities.
 **Sentence:** The village is located in the hinterland, far from the nearest town.
 **Conversation:**
-A – Where do you live?
+A – Where do you live
 B – I live in the hinterland, it's very peaceful here.

 ### Word: Inaccurate